Australia's most complained about ads of the year revealed

 Next on the list was a series of ads by Aussie Broadband, in which 114 viewers took issue with the use of the words ‘bloody’ and ‘freaking’.

-In the string of advertisements, a family is seen happily gardening with functioning garden hoses, while their neighbour is unable to get his hose to work.
+In the string of advertisements, a family is seen happily gardening with functioning hoses while their neighbour is unable to get more than a trickle out of his own hose.

 “It’s bloody good having fast-flowing internet,” the ad says.
 “But if you don’t have it, you can get it by switching to Aussie Broadband.”